EdAlegrid/array-gpio/README.md

 let led1 = r.out(33), led2 = r.out(35);

-// Press sw1 to turn on the led1
-// Press sw2 to turn off the led1
+// Press sw1 to turn on led1, press sw2 to turn off led1

-// Press sw3 to turn on the led2
-// Press sw4 to turn off the led2
+// Press sw3 to turn on led2, press sw4 to turn off led2

-// The callback argument of .watchInput() method will be invoked
+// The callback argument will be invoked
-// if one of the input's pin state changes when pressing any of the input switches r.watchInput(() => {
+// if you pressed any of the input switches r.watchInput(() => {
   if(sw1.isOn){
     led1.on();